LexieData/LexieData.GitHub.io/sports_project.md

 ## The Data
 The data from this project comes from a <a href="https://www.basketball-reference.com/leagues/NBA_2022_totals.html">website</a> called "Basketball Reference."
-On there, they have the NBA players' stats.
+On there, they have NBA player stats.
 The data I used comes from 2022.
 This data set contains 812 rows and 31 columns, where each row represents a player and the columns contain information like position, team name, player name, and stats like 3 point percentage.

 ## Analysis